hustlebair/monolume/src/content/blog/n8n-future.md

 - **Active forum:** Real solutions from people solving similar problems
 - **Rapid iteration:** New AI integrations often appear in the community before official support

-The open-source model means when a new AI service launches (like the latest embedding model or a breakthrough agent framework), someone in the community has typically built an integration within days, not months.
+The source-available model means when a new AI service launches (like the latest embedding model or a breakthrough agent framework), someone in the community has typically built an integration within days, not months.

 ## Real-World AI Automation Patterns That Only Work in n8n